zunino/glacial-mountains/README.md

 ```sh
 make
 ```
-Note: a compiler supporting C++-17 is required.
+Note: The included *Makefile* uses g++, but you should be able to build with any compiler supporting C++17.

 ## Artwork